 Leg in a cast: When does it make sense to use injections for blood clot prevention?

 If someone has their leg in a plaster cast or brace and can’t move it for a long period of time, they are at increased risk of deep vein thrombosis.
 Injections to prevent blood clots are then recommended.
-In all other cases, getting back on your feet again as soon as possible is enough.

 Sometimes a leg needs to be kept still (immobilized) for a while, for instance because of a bone fracture or surgery on a foot, ankle or lower leg.
 If you wear a plaster cast or brace for several days or weeks, the blood flow through your veins is slower than if you can move normally.
-This increases the risk of a blood clot (thrombus) forming in a leg or pelvic vein.
+This increases the risk of a blood clot (thrombus) forming in a leg vein or pelvic vein.
 Blood clots may end up blocking veins, preventing blood from flowing through them properly.
 This is known as deep vein thrombosis (DVT).